Jeff Zucker on the Big ‘Mistake’ CNN Made Covering Trump

 One other reason is that the media—in particular the cable-news media—has learned some valuable lessons from the way they covered candidate Trump versus Hillary Clinton in 2016.

-In Enemies of the People, CNN chief Jeff Zucker owns up (somewhat) to the way his network failed to appropriately cover the 2016 presidential election.
+In Enemies of the People, CNN chief Jeff Zucker owns up (somewhat) to the way his network failed to cover the 2016 presidential election appropriately.

 WATCH JEFF ZUCKER IN ‘ENEMIES OF THE PEOPLE’: